ParmeshwarMurmu/Artists/README.md

 ## Authenticated Pages

-- Upload Art Page
+- User Cart Page
-- User Post Page
+- User Order Page
 - User Profile Page
-- User Favourite Page

 **Note** *** In order to access these pages you need to login first.
 Without authentication you cannot access this page.